Common Causes of Delays in Hotel Interior Projects

 Projects involving multiple disconnected vendors often experience:

-Responsibility gaps
+Responsibility gaps.

-Delays in decision-making
+Delays in decision-making.

 This fragmented approach increases risk at every stage.